 You should be careful before you start your own, though.
 They can be tremendous for your business, but it’s tough to get one started on your own.
 On top of that, recent changes to Facebook’s notification algorithm may reduce the value of Facebook groups in the near future.
 Long story short, people will likely see fewer notifications from groups.
 Between us, I think this is a good thing because groups spam my personal Facebook notifications pretty hard.

 Facebook is also a really good way to keep on top of market trends.
 Though I rarely speak in them, I’m a fly on the wall in at least ten different Facebook groups.
 I pay attention to what people are saying in the groups.
-In addition to that, I’ve been known to do $5 and $10 ad experiments just to see what people are interested in.
+In addition to that, I run $5 and $10 ad experiments just to see what people are interested in.

 Testing Ideas with the Ad System